Ekaterina-Sinkova/SciTranslate/data_preparation_module/README.md

 ```python
  data-preparation --doc_url=https://docs.google.com/spreadsheets/d/1ZsTxRosThq-1vGT8tRaLm0m-E826f_7BlQJ08QaK9kI
 ```
-A separate tab will be created for every folder in the data/raw/ directory.
-Each tab contains two columns "ru" and "en" with pairs of tokenized sentences in corresponding rows.
+A separate tab will be created in the spreadsheet for each folder in the data/raw/ directory.
+Each tab will contain two columns "ru" and "en" with tokenized sentences in the corresponding rows.